duckafire/simple-api-rest/docs/conventions/code.md

 ### Syntax/semantic choices

-1. Semicolon must be used after:
+1. Use semicolon after:
 	* Values attribution to variables and like.
 	* Importation/exportation of contents.
 	* Functions call.
+	* Ternary operations.

-1. `var` must not be used in declarations.
+1. Do not use `var` in declarations.
 1. Functions must be declared like Arrow Functions and stored in constants.
-1. Avoid declarations inside of loops.
+1. Avoid declarations inside of any loops type.
-1. Double quotes must be used to defined strings.
+1. Do not use single quotes to defined strings, use double quotes.
 1. The indentation must be done with tabulations, one to each indentation level.

 ### POO

-1. The use/declaration of classes must be avoided.
-Prefer the functional paradigm.
+1. Declaration of classes must be avoided, prefer the functional paradigm.
-1. `get` and `set` must not be used to declare class properties.
+1. Do not use `get` and `set` to declare class properties.
 1. Properties and methods unnecessary publicly must be private.
-1. Public properties must be started only in the class Constructor.
+1. Properties must be started only in the class Constructor or in the "class environment".
 Case the preferred value are not reachable, `null` must be attributed.
-1. Private properties must be started only in the class environment or in the its Constructor.
 1. The use of properties and methods, inside their class, must be prefixed by `this`.
-1. Properties must not store functions.
+1. Avoid to store functions, classes and similar in properties.

 ### Clean code